Olalonper/DevOps-Projects/PROJECT 1 (Linux Practice)/Readme.md

 # FILE PERMISSION & OWNERSHIP

 ## 21. `chmod` command
-is used to chnage access mode of a file.
+This command is used to change access mode of a file.
 The following command was used.

 ***chmod 777 sauce1.txt***  :This command was to chnage permission type of the sauce1.txt file.
 ![`chmod`](<21. chmod command-1.png>)